mayyaracheva/Learning_Platform/README.md

  To SetUp the project:
  - Clone the repository
- - Setup your database connection in appsettings.json in the API project
+ - Setup your database connection in appsettings.json in the API / Web project
  - In Package Manager console select the Poodle.Data project and run Update-Database command
  - Run either the Poodle.API or the Poodle.Web project